alexander-cao/facenet-cs496/README.md

 sklearn
 random

-i ran some of my python code on my local laptop and on some on my research lab's gpu servers (mainly training model). my code is basically a straightforward use of tensorflow and numpy so there are no important dependencies, etc. but for completeness i will list python environments/packages of each.
+i ran some of my python code on my local laptop (spyder) and on some on my research lab's gpu servers (mainly training model). my code is basically a straightforward use of tensorflow and numpy so there are no important dependencies, etc. but for completeness i will list python environments/packages of each.

-on my local laptop i simply use the base/root environment from anaconda (updated 2019). on the gpu servers, the docker image i use can be found on the docker hub as dklabjan/keras-gpu. it contains the following packages:
+on my local laptop i simply use the spyder base/root environment from anaconda (updated 2019). on the gpu servers, the docker image i use can be found on the docker hub as dklabjan/keras-gpu. it contains the following packages:

 Package              Version
 -------------------- ----------------------